Geoje POW camp: Capture of General Dodd (7–10 May 1952)

-On the evening of 6 May, members of a Communist work detail from Compound 76 refused to enter the enclosure until they had spoken to Lt.
-Col. Wilbur R. Raven, commanding officer of the 94th Military Police Battalion and the compound.
+On the evening of 6 May, members of a Communist work detail from Compound 76 refused to enter the enclosure until they had spoken to Lieutenant Colonel Wilbur R. Raven, commanding officer of the 94th Military Police Battalion and the compound.
 The prisoners told Raven that guards had beaten members of the compound and searched them for contraband.
-When he promised to investigate the charges, they seemed satisfied, but asked to see General Dodd on the next day to discuss matters of importance.
+When he promised to investigate the charges, they seemed satisfied, but asked to see Dodd the next day to discuss matters of importance.
 Raven was noncommittal since he did not wish the prisoners to imagine that they could summon the commandant at will, but he promised to pass the message on to the general.
 The prisoners indicated that they would be willing to let themselves be listed and fingerprinted if Dodd would come and talk to them.
 Dodd had just been instructed to complete an accurate roster and identification of all the remaining prisoners of war on Geoje and hoped for the chance to win a bloodless victory.
-Colonel Raven finished his discussions with the leaders of Compound 76 shortly after 14:00 on 7 May and Dodd drove up a few minutes later.
+Raven finished his discussions with the leaders of Compound 76 shortly after 14:00 on 7 May and Dodd drove up a few minutes later.
 As usual they talked with the unlocked gate of the sally port between them and the Communists gave a series of questions concerning items of food and clothing they required.
 Then, branching into politics, they inquired about the truce negotiations.
 First, they attempted to invite Dodd and Raven to come inside and sit down so that they could carry on the discussion in a more comfortable atmosphere.
 Raven turned down these suggestions bluntly since he himself had previously been seized and held.
 More prisoners had meanwhile gathered in the sally port and Dodd permitted them to approach and listen to the conversation.
 In the midst of the talk, a work detail turning in tents for salvage came through the sally port and the outer door was opened to let them pass out.
 It remained ajar and the prisoners drew closer to Dodd and Raven as if to finish their discussion.
 Suddenly they leapt forward and began to drag the two officers into the compound.
 Raven grabbed hold of a post until the guards rushed up and used their bayonets to force the prisoners back, but Dodd was successfully hauled inside the compound, whisked behind a row of blankets draped along the inner barbed wire fence, and hurried to a tent that was prepared for him.
 The prisoners told him that the kidnapping had been planned and that the other compounds would have made an attempt to seize him if the opportunity had arisen.